ymclapp/reading-notes-301-deaux/4rl.md

   }
 }

-# The Conditional (Ternary) Operator Explained (https://codeburst.io/javascript-the-conditional-ternary-operator-explained-cac7218beeff)
+### The Conditional (Ternary) Operator Explained (https://codeburst.io/javascript-the-conditional-ternary-operator-explained-cac7218beeff)
 1. Why would we use a ternary operator?
     -  Syntax:  condition ? value if true : value if false  Ex:  person.driver = person.age >=16 ?
 'Yes' : 'No';
         1. The condition is what you’re actually testing.
 The result of your condition should be true or false or at least coerce to either boolean value.
         2. A ? separates our conditional from our true value.
 Anything between the ? and the : is what is executed if the condition evaluates to true.
         3. Finally a : colon.
 If your condition evaluates to false, any code after the colon is executed.
     -  Based on the title of the article:  Shorten your if statements into one line of code with the conditional operator
-2. Rewrite the following statement using a ternary statement:
+2. Rewrite the following statement using a ternary statement:<br><br>
   ![Trenary Example](images/Trenary example.jpg)

   xy = x===y ? console.log(true) : console.log(false);